Who's at the Zoo?

 Zoo Tours (Currently Closed)

 Learn about some of the wild and wonderful animals at the Zoo from a trained tour guide while you ride in comfort on the wheelchair-accessible Kinsmen Express.
 Boasting more than 80 species of animals, we are the only Zoo in Saskatchewan accredited by Canada's Accredited Zoos and Aquariums (CAZA).
 Open from June - September Long Weekend.

 Why are trees important to the prairies?
 Can pythons close their eyes?
 Visit the Knights of Columbus Discovery Centre inside the Affinity Learning Centre for animals, historical and interactive displays.

 What colour are a porcupine's teeth?
 Is a python as slimy as it looks?
 Learn these things and much more during Zoo Camps, Creature Features and other programs hosted in this state-of-the-art learning facility.

 Join Saskatoon Zoo Society staff and volunteers for drop-in and registered programs.
 Consult Saskatoon Zoo Society for details

 Located beside the main administration building in the Forestry Farm Park, the Affinity Learning Centre is also home to the Knights of Columbus Discovery Centre which features an interactive display about the history of the Saskatoon Forestry Farm Park & Zoo, and is available for Zoo visitors to enjoy.

-Food and souvenir items are available on site in our food service concession and our new gift shop building where a one of a kind souvenir can be purchased.
+Food items are available on site in our food service concession.